-The present study suggests that GBR-MSA with a combination of UA-ADRCs, PRGF-2 and an OIS is effective, leading to a significant increase in the relative amount of newly formed bone and of dense fibrous tissue, as well as less unwanted new adipose tissue formation, without adverse effects.
-The results of our study support further evaluation of UA-ADRCs (including the isolation procedure used), dose and combination with PRFG-2 and an OIS in future clinical trials under strict criteria.
-Besides this, the results presented here may also be of relevance to other fields of regenerative dentistry using stem cells (reviewed in[115-117]), as well as for guided bone regeneration in general.
-As soon as the procedure of preparing UA-ADRCs as described in the present study will be approved by the corresponding regulatory authorities in Germany it will be established as standard operation procedure in the clinic of the PI.
+The present study suggests that GBR-MSA with a combination of UA-ADRCs, PRGF-2, and an OIS is effective, leading to a significant increase in the relative amount of newly formed bone and of dense fibrous tissue as well as less unwanted new adipose tissue formation without adverse effects.
+The results of our study support further evaluation of UA-ADRCs (including the isolation procedure used), dose, and combination with PRFG-2 and an OIS in future clinical trials under strict criteria.
+Besides this, the results presented here may also be of relevance to other fields of regenerative dentistry using stem cells (reviewed in[115-117]), as well as for GBR in general.
+As soon as the procedure of preparing UA-ADRCs as described in the present study is approved by the corresponding regulatory authorities in Germany it will be established as a standard operation procedure in the clinic of the principle investigator.

 Acknowledgements

-We thank Aschauer B, Müller-Bay I and van Dyck S for technical support.
+We thank Aschauer B, Müller-Bay I, and van Dyck S for technical support.

 REFERENCES